YM162/gulagcleaner/README.md

 If you are willing to use the Rust distribution of Gulag Cleaner, you can find the instructions in the [Rust distribution README.md](gulagcleaner_rs/README.md) file.

+## WASM Distribution

+If you are willing to use the WASM distribution of Gulag Cleaner, you can find the instructions in the [WASM distribution README.md](gulagcleaner_wasm/README.md) file.

 # License

 Gulag Cleaner is distributed under the GPL-3 license, which means it's open-source and free to use.